vdarkobar/WordPress/README.md

 ```
 ```
 # There are two database images you can choose from, MySQL:5.7 or MariaDB.
 As the password authentication method changed in MySQL 8,
-# if you really want to use MySQL, choose version 5.7 or you need extra command[1] listed below.
+# if you really want to use MySQL, choose version 5.7 or you need extra command listed below.
 image: mysql:8
 command: '--default-authentication-plugin=mysql_native_password'
 ```